 This toy is not just for fun, however.
 It is designed to teach your child how to operate basic machinery as well as improve spelling.

 Obviously, this device will chew through a lot of crayons so beware.

-Meccano, like most toy product lines, also have options for adding complexity using Arduino or another open source programming.
+Meccano, like most toy product lines, also offers options for adding complexity using Arduino or another open-source programming.